 To manage these growing supply chain vulnerabilities, Verve has a new partnership between with aDolus Technology to provide the deepest visibility into OT risk.
 Our combined offering is the only platform that enables end users to manage the security of their ICS/OT endpoints down to vulnerabilities in hidden subcomponents.

 The combination of Verve’s agent & agentless platform along with aDolus’ FACT platform allows us to bring full risk visibility together.
 Verve gathers the deepest software inventory available from all endpoints – not just an OS version but all software applications, firmware versions, etc. all the way down to devices through the backplane of PLCs.
 We can then combine that data with the FACT platform to assess whether the firmware on each device has components that may be hidden vulnerabilities in the environment.
 The combination of deep visibility into the OT environment and the open FACT platform of supply chain risk offers the deepest vulnerability view available.

-Join us for a webinar on February 25th where Ron Brash of Verve Industrial and Eric Byres of aDolus Technology will share how to use information from your asset inventory to supplement CVEs where there are gaps.
+Watch our on-demand webinar where Ron Brash of Verve Industrial and Eric Byres of aDolus Technology will share how to use information from your asset inventory to supplement CVEs where there are gaps.
 You’ll get an inside look into how the FACT platform enhances what we see in OT environments, even when OEMs and vendors do not publish all the vulnerabilities